persalys/persalys/python/doc/developer_manual/validation/validation.rst

           - additional columns can be displayed by checking them in the graph setting widget in the window bottom left corner

-  - Click on model1 definition item, select only y0:
+  - Click on symbolicModel definition item, select only y0:

   - right click on importDesign and choose Modify: